wangfowen/owenwangdotcom/_posts/2014-01-20-the-eurail-episode.md

 holiday, I remind myself that the worst case scenario is I just have to pay more each trip, and push it out of my mind.

 My mood picks up through the day.
-Walking along a lake with a mountain range in the backdrop is quite uplifting.
-There's a serene silence, the only sound being the rhythmic crash of waves which filters out of mind.
+Walking along a lake with mountains in the backdrop is surprisingly uplifting.
+There's a serene silence, the only sound being the rhythmic crash of waves.
 At sunset the colorful sky blends with the shades of the rocks and water, meshing to make one spectacular rainbow.

 When I make my way back to my hostel that night, I stop by the train station again.
 With a better state of mind and the worst case scenario narrowed to a